Faith-Okamoto/cse15l-lab-reports/lab-report-4-week-5.md

 <sup>1</sup> Most command-line flags come in two equivalent forms: a short, usually single-letter version, which starts with one dash, and a longer, unabbreviated version, which starts with two dashes.
 Since they're easier to type and in more common use among "real" (ahem) CS folks, I'll be using the short forms.
 <sup>2</sup> The lab report directions said to justify usefulness.
 I'm just trying to show both directions, so that was the use I had, but... here's the panicked justification I came up with after the fact.
 You're welcome.
 <sup>3</sup> You noticed the alliteration, right?
 You noticed?
 Right?
 If you didn't now I've made you notice.
 Hah hah.
-<sup>4</sup> Upon a re-read I realize that I also switch between second-person (you/your/yours) and an inclusive first-person (we/our/ours) pronouns.
+<sup>4</sup> Upon a re-read I realize that I also switch between second-person (you/your/yours) and first-person inclusive (we/our/ours) pronouns.
 Well, not going to figure out which to use now.
 Deal with it :)

 ## `-v`: "Not that, the other thing!"